(Effective as of December 1, 2015)

 Mediaocean as a Data Processor

 With respect to Personal Information that is collected, stored or used by our clients, we act only as a Data Processor.
-Our sole function is to provide technical support to run the systems on our mainframe and servers for the benefit of our clients.
+Our sole function is to provide technical support to run the systems on our mainframe and servers at our data centers in the United States of America for the benefit of our clients.
 The client company is the Data Controller and is responsible for data protection obligations pertaining to its notification, collection, accuracy, and timely disposal.
 The client company is also responsible for arrangements to enable you to access your own Personal Information, subject to confirmation of identification, and for authorizing disclosure to Third Parties.
 Mediaocean’s responsibilities for this data are limited to making provisions for the security, availability and integrity of data on our systems and to processing personal data solely in accordance with the instructions of our clients.
+Mediaocean staff responsible for this processing may be located at Mediaocean group companies in North America, Europe and India.

 Mediaocean as a Data Controller